mwasim/mwasim/README.md

 💻 My Journey: I've been coding for over 15 years and have immersed myself in various technologies and frameworks to deliver exceptional user experiences.
 Whether it's crafting intuitive front-end interfaces or architecting scalable back-end systems, I thrive on turning ideas into reality.

-🌐 Tech Stack: I'm proficient in a wide range of technologies, including HTML5, CSS3, JavaScript, React, Node.js, Typescript, C#, ASP.NET MVC, ASP.NET Web API, SQL, and NoSQL databases.
+🌐 Tech Stack: I'm proficient in a wide range of technologies, including HTML5, CSS3, JavaScript, React, Node.js, Typescript, C#, ASP.NET MVC, ASP.NET Web API, SQL, NoSQL databases, and games development using Unity 3D gaming engine.
 I believe in staying up-to-date with the latest industry trends and continuously expanding my skill set.

 🔧 Problem Solver: I love tackling complex challenges and finding elegant solutions.
 I have experience in designing and implementing robust architectures, optimizing performance, and ensuring high-quality code through testing and code reviews.